-As cliché as it sounds, how you conduct yourself in the presence of your colleagues—even at social functions—is extremely important, and can have very lasting effects on how you’re perceived at work.
-That said, there are few big don’ts to keep in mind when hanging with people from the office—looking professional while still clearly having fun is the goal, though toeing that line can be a challenge.
+As cliché as it sounds, how you conduct yourself in the presence of your colleagues—even at social functions—is extremely important and can have very lasting effects on how you’re perceived at work.
+Therefore, there are few big don’ts to keep in mind when hanging with people from the office.
+Looking professional while still clearly having fun is the goal, but walking that line can be a challenge.

 1. DON’T be fashionably late.

 This is a company function, not an excuse for you to make a grand entrance.
 Nor is it a random house party at which you might not know anyone.
 If the event is called for right after work, head over with a few colleagues.
 If it’s later in the evening, make a point of being on time—you wouldn’t be late for work, would you?